shailshouryya/yt-videos-list/extra/futureFeatures.md

 - [Difference between webdriver.firefox.marionette & webdriver.gecko.driver](https://stackoverflow.com/questions/43272919/difference-between-webdriver-firefox-marionette-webdriver-gecko-driver) - Stack Overflow
 - [What are the benefits of using Marionette FirefoxDriver instead of the old Selenium FirefoxDriver for a Selenium tester?](https://stackoverflow.com/questions/38916650/what-are-the-benefits-of-using-marionette-firefoxdriver-instead-of-the-old-selen/38917100#38917100) - Stack Overflow
 - [selenium.common.exceptions.SessionNotCreatedException: Message: Unable to find a matching set of capabilities with GeckoDriver, Selenium and Firefox](https://stackoverflow.com/questions/52002958/selenium-common-exceptions-sessionnotcreatedexception-message-unable-to-find-a) - Stack Overflow

+Put check for `userBrowser is None` first since you can't iterate over `None` as you can iterate over strings.
+This comes up in the setupBrowser() method in execute.py
+`TypeError: argument of type 'NoneType' is not iterable`